Clock position: From aviation

 In World War II aircraft pilots needed a quick method of communicating the relative position of threats, for which the clock system was ideal.
 The gunners of a bomber, or the other aircraft in the squadron, had to be kept informed for purposes of immediate response.
 However, in aviation, a clock position refers to a horizontal direction.
 The pilots needed a vertical dimension, so they supplemented the clock position with the word high or low to describe the vertical direction; e.g., 6 o'clock high means behind and above the horizon, while 12 o'clock low means ahead and below the horizon.

 The horizon line was only visible in clear weather in daylight, and was only useful as a reference line in straight and level flight, when it appeared on the nose of the aircraft.
 The vocabulary therefore was only of use during daylight patrols or missions.
 The reference line and reference clock positions did not exist during combat aerobatics, at night, or during cloudy weather, when other means had to be found for locating the combatants, such as radar.

+For airplanes in rapid maneuvers, air traffic controllers will issue the eight cardinal compass points instead.